dustinpfister/blog_posts/_posts/python-standard-library-inspect.md

 categories: python
 layout: post
 id: 778
-updated: 2021-01-20 14:02:55
+updated: 2021-01-21 08:58:53
-version: 1.10
+version: 1.11
 ---

 Todays post will be on the [inspect library](https://docs.python.org/3/library/inspect.html) in python that can be used as a way to inspect live objects.
+Some examples of live objects are modules, classes, methods of classes, stand alone functions.
+There are also tracebacks, and frame objects that can eb used as a way to examining the state of the python interpreter.

-The library is packed with helpful methods for getting the members of a module, and also to find out if something is even a module to begin with, along with many more additional such methods.
+The inspect library is packed with helpful methods for getting the members of a module, and also to find out if something is even a module to begin with.
+In addition there are many more additional such methods that have to do with extracting source code, and checking the state of frame objects.

 This is a library that seems to show up in a lot of basic python examples for various things, so it makes sense to take a moment to take a deeper look into the module as a whole.

 <!-- more -->